 Corrections and/or modifications shall be made according to the following requirements:

+(a) The modification check described in paragraph 4.(a) of this annex shall be applied to the complete cycle trace twice prior to the application of the following paragraphs of this annex.

-(a) If a one step higher gear (n+1) is required for only 1 second and the gears before and after are the same (n) or one of them is one step lower (n – 1), gear (n + 1) shall be corrected to gear n.
+If a one step higher gear (n+1) is required for only 1 second and the gears before and after are the same (n) or one of them is one step lower (n – 1), gear (n + 1) shall be corrected to gear n.

 Examples: